 Professional Background

-I arrived at Lafayette College in the Fall of 1992.
-Since then I have taught lots and lots of calculus, along with a wide variety of courses in the Mathematics Department.
+I arrived at Lafayette in the Fall of 1992 as a member of the Department of Mathematics.
+During my time at Lafayette I have taught lots and lots of calculus, applied statistics, and a wide variety of mathematics courses across the department’s offerings.
 I have also taught a sophomore level writing intensive class on ethnomathematics, as part of Lafayette’s core curriculum.

 I have an active interest in the use of writing in the mathematics classroom.
 In fact, Tom Rishel and I have a book on the use of writing as an aid for teaching and learning mathematics.
 (It is available from the MAA.)